egch/azure-AI-900-preparation/exam-preparation/computer-vision-clarified.md

 ## Custom Vision service
 Q. You are planning on using the Custom Vision service.
 Do you need to provide your own images to train the model in Custom Vision?
 (Udemy)
 A. Yes - Yes, when you create a project in the Custom Vision service, you have to upload your own images to train the model.

 ![Upload images on custom vision service](images/custom-vision-service.png)

-## Custom Vision service - faces
+## Computer Vision service - faces
 Q. Your team is planning on using the Computer Vision service.
 Can you use the service to detect faces from images?

 A. Yes - Yes , this is possible with the Computer Vision service.